 Takeaway – Check the option of paying your suppliers with PayPal’s mass payment.
 It can save you substantial amounts, especially when you’re paying large sums of money.

-eBay offer an inbuilt “Listing Designer” to add themes to your eBay listing, it costs 0.30$ per listing and looks like this –
+eBay offers an inbuilt “Listing Designer” to add themes to your eBay listing, it costs 0.30$ per listing and looks like this –

-The problem with eBay’s listing designer is that it’s a generic, outdated template that doesn’t really allow you to optimize your listings and sales.
+The problem with eBay’s listing designer is that it’s a generic, outdated template that doesn’t really allow you to optimize your listings and increase eBay sales.

-Instead of paying eBay $0.30 per listing for a generic, ineffective template, you can try CrazyLister for free and create professional, mobile-optimized listings.
+Instead of paying eBay $0.30 per listing for a generic, ineffective template, you can try CrazyLister for free and create professional, mobile-optimized eBay listings in minutes.